 This guidance is for eating disorder services during the COVID-19 pandemic.
 It covers outpatient and inpatient services as well as the effect of COVID-19 on patients.
 It should be read in conjunction with NHSE/I's guidance on managing capacity and demand.

 For people with eating disorders, the risk of contracting COVID-19 is accompanied by additional stress and anxieties.
-Social distancing policies are likely to increase isolation and result in the loss of support networks such as friends and family.
+When social distancing policies are in place, they are likely to increase isolation and result in the loss of support networks such as friends and family.
 Young people living at home continue to have parental support, although family relations can often already be strained.
-The economic consequences of the lockdown may further increase stress and high expressed emotions or even lead to abuse in some families.
+The economic consequences of lockdowns may further increase stress and high expressed emotions or even lead to abuse in some families.

-Furthermore, the lockdown disrupts safe routines, such as access to specific foods and options for exercise, and, all of which could worsen eating disorder psychopathology and behaviours.
+Furthermore, lockdowns disrupt safe routines, such as access to specific foods and options for exercise, which could worsen eating disorder psychopathology and behaviours.
 For example, if people with EDs have severe restriction to certain ‘safe’ foods which aren’t easily available, this could mean visiting numerous food outlets, with increased risk of COVID-19 infection.
 If the patient is unable to be more flexible using alternatives, it may be helpful for specialist services to consider writing a letter explaining the situation which the individual can carry with them.

 Raised general anxiety due to the pandemic may translate into agitation and distress which may further interfere with eating and can trigger unhelpful coping mechanisms, such as bingeing and purging or excessive exercise.
-These can be reinforced by an unhelpful narrative about food/meals and fitness on social media and on the news, which encourages exercise and the prevention of weight gain during the lockdown.
-Increased alcohol consumption is an additional risk, and can lead to severe consequences, particularly in binge-purging anorexia subtype,
+These can be reinforced by an unhelpful narrative about food/meals and fitness on social media and on the news, which encourages exercise and the prevention of weight gain during lockdowns.
+Increased alcohol consumption is an additional risk, and can lead to severe consequences, particularly in binge-purging anorexia subtype.

 It is important to encourage patients to continue keeping in touch with their friends and family (even if it is only possible remotely) as they are an important resource for emotional and for practical support, such as helping with routines, shopping and activities.